 - 1. Open the T-Server Application's Properties dialog box. - 2.
 Click the Options tab. - 3.
-Set the tcs-use configuration option to always. - 4.
-Set the tcs-queue configuration option to the number of a DN on the origination switch. - ISCC uses this DN as an intermediate step when sending calls to the remote location.
+Set the tcs-use configuration option to always.

+4. Set the tcs-queue configuration option to the number of a DN on the origination switch.

+ISCC uses this DN as an intermediate step when sending calls to the remote location.
 The DN that is configured as tcs-queue receives attached data indicating the Feature Access Code (FAC) needed to reach the remote site.
-After a call is directed to the DN with data, a monitoring application takes the data and generates the required DTMF (dual-tone multifrequency) tones to redirect the call through the network to the remote location. - 5.
-When you are finished, click Apply.
+After a call is directed to the DN with data, a monitoring application takes the data and generates the required DTMF (dual-tone multifrequency) tones to redirect the call through the network to the remote location.